Overview and summary of the PPWR Regulation

 What regulations does the PPWR contain?

-Below we provide an overview of the key new requirements under the PPWR:
+Below we provide a short overview of the key new requirements under the PPWR:

 This includes, for example, the topic of so-called “perpetuity chemicals” (PFAS) and their limitation in food packaging.